Blepharitis Home Treatment | Tried & True Blepharitis Home Remedies for Eye Relief

 Much like aloe vera and castor oil, coconut oil is one of the blepharitis home remedies which has natural anti-inflammatory properties.
 The ingredients of coconut oil also can work to eliminate any sort of itching and pain caused by blepharitis.
 As a result, coconut oil is one of the best blepharitis home remedies which can help alleviate the negative symptoms.

 However, coconut oil should not be seen as the possible means of blepharitis home treatment.
 In reality, it is only one of the many tools you have at your disposal.
-To try this treatment, simply dab some coconut oil onto a cotton swab and spread it onto your eyelid.
+To try this treatment, simply dab some coconut oil onto a cotton swab and spread it onto your eyelids, concentrating near the lashes.
 Let it sit for 15 – 20 minutes, wash it off, and then repeat the treatment daily as needed.
-Typically, people will do this 3 – 5 times daily.
+Typically, people will do this two to three times daily.

 8. Do Not Use Contact Lenses or Facial Cosmetics

 Hopefully those who have blepharitis caused by contact lenses, facial cosmetics, or both are already well aware that these things can lead to the development of blepharitis.
 As a result, one of the most important things that those who wear cosmetics or contact lenses and suffer from blepharitis need to do is quit using these products immediately.

 Sure, there are definitely benefits which can come from the use of these products, from looking better, to being able to see better.
 However, when your personal health starts to take a toll because of the products you use, you have the ultimate need to cease using them for a while.
 You can always try using these products again later on once you have gotten your blepharitis under control.

 9. Blinking Exercises